 Non-Commercial FM Project Schedule

-III.
 The new frequency has been found and must now be applied for.
 To do this, you must file an Application for Construction Permit, which is a highly detailed form describing you, and all the engineering work necessary to properly inform the Commission about your plans of location, and operation.
-The time it takes to complete the application is determined by how long it will take you to provide us with the information we will request from you, approximately, two weeks to two months.
+The time it takes to complete the application is truly unknow… but typically you will have all the time needed to provide us with the information we will request from you.

-Sterling Communications, Inc. guarantees that the FCC will accept your application for filing.
-(The FCC has very stringent guidelines which must be adhered to, or else the application will be refused.)
+Sterling Communications, Inc. guarantees your application will be filed error free.
+The FCC has very stringent guidelines which must be adhered to, or else the application will be refused.
 Sterling does not guarantee that the FCC will award you the frequency.
 The FCC will base its award simply on the merits of the individual applicant.

-b) If no one else files an Application for the frequency, then you have no competition.
-You will then be awarded the Construction Permit, and receive it in the mail in approximately three months.
+If no one else files an Application for the same or adjacent frequency nearby, then you have no competition.
+You will then be awarded the Construction Permit, and receive it as the FCC processes all applications filed during the window.
+We keep our eyes on this for you.

-NOTE: You now have 36 months to build your facilities including a tower with antenna, and a broadcasting studio.
-You can look at our “FM Equipment List” for estimated cost involved in building a 3,000 Watt FM Radio Station.
+You now have 36 months to build your facilities including a tower with antenna, and a broadcasting studio.

 The Comparative Points are a replacement to the older form of application review which required Comparative Hearings.
 These Hearings actually required the applicant to appear before FCC judges in a court setting with your attorney, competitors and their attorneys.